h-t-lin/Dicom_Python_Toolbox/README.md

 -   `mods.yaml`: Lists the available modalities.
 -   `header_attr.yaml`: Lists the DICOM header attributes to extract.
 You can add more attributes to this file as needed.

-## DICOM Directory Structure
+## DICOM Directory Structure & Output NIfTI Format

-This toolbox can process DICOM files organized in three primary structures, or any combination thereof.
+This toolbox can process DICOM files organized in four primary structures, or **any combination** thereof.
 For reference, please see the `Dicom_rootdir_examples` folder within the toolbox.

 The supported structures are: